LEARNING

 • What if I am traveling and can’t make my injection appointment?

 While it’s best to stick to your Target Treatment Date, things do come up.
-If you can’t make your Target Treatment Date because you'll be out of town, make sure to contact your doctor right away to set up a new appointment and talk about your options.
+If you can’t make your Target Treatment Date because you'll be out of town, be sure to contact your doctor right away to set up a new appointment and talk about your options.
 You’ll have a Flexible Treatment Window—from 7 days before to 7 days after your Target Treatment Date.

 • What if my next Target Treatment Date falls on a weekend or doesn’t work for me?

-If you can’t make your Target Treatment Date for any reason, make sure to contact your doctor as soon as possible to set up a new appointment and talk about your options.
+If you can’t make your Target Treatment Date for any reason, be sure to contact your doctor as soon as possible to set up a new appointment and talk about your options.
 You’ll have a Flexible Treatment Window—from 7 days before to 7 days after your Target Treatment Date.

 If you miss a dose or stop treatment, contact your doctor right away to make sure you stay undetectable.